awsdocs/aws-greengrass-developer-guide/doc_source/connectors.md

 1. Deploy the group to the Greengrass core\.

-To learn how to create and deploy a connector, see the following tutorials:
+For information about creating and deploying a connector, see the following tutorials:
 + [Getting started with Greengrass connectors \(console\)](connectors-console.md)
 + [Getting started with Greengrass connectors \(CLI\)](connectors-cli.md)